djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 Strengths include:

-- **Structured Data Management**: Strict schemas ensure data consistency.
+- The **structured data management capabilities** of relational databases ensure data consistency through strict schemas and organized frameworks.
-- **Complex Query Support**: Powerful SQL capabilities for intricate queries and joins.
+- **Complex query support** is a major advantage, with powerful SQL features allowing intricate queries, joins, and data manipulations.
-- **Data Integrity and Reliability**: ACID compliance maintains data accuracy.
+- **Data integrity and reliability** are maintained through ACID compliance, ensuring accurate, consistent, and dependable data handling.

 ### Limitations

 While robust, relational databases may face challenges with scalability and flexibility:

-- **Scalability Constraints**: Vertical scaling can be costly and has limits.
+- **Scalability constraints can arise** in relational databases, as vertical scaling often becomes costly and has practical limits.
-- **Rigid Schemas**: Adapting to changes in data models can be cumbersome.
+- **Rigid schemas pose challenges** when adapting to changes, making modifications to data models cumbersome and time-consuming.
-- **Performance Degradation**: Handling large volumes of unstructured data may affect performance.
+- The **performance of relational databases** may degrade when managing large volumes of unstructured data, impacting efficiency.

 ## NoSQL Databases